emergentvibe/vibe-web-app/README.md

 This will create an optimized production build in the `build` folder.

+## Deployment with GitHub Actions

+This project is configured to automatically deploy to GitHub Pages using GitHub Actions.

+### Setup Steps

+1. Push your code to GitHub in a repository
+2. Go to your repository on GitHub
+3. Go to Settings > Pages
+4. Under "Source", select "GitHub Actions"
+5. Push a change to the `main` branch or manually trigger the workflow from the "Actions" tab

+The GitHub Actions workflow will:
+1. Install dependencies
+2. Build the application
+3. Deploy to GitHub Pages

+Your site will be available at `https://<username>.github.io/<repository-name>/`

+### Manual Configuration

+If you need to customize the deployment, you can edit:
+- `.github/workflows/deploy.yml` - The GitHub Actions workflow
+- `package.json` - Update the "homepage" field to your specific URL

 ## License

 This project is licensed under the MIT License